W3C Geolocation API: Deployment in web browsers

 Google Gears provided geolocation support for older and non-compliant browsers, including Internet Explorer 7.0+ as a Gears plugin, and Google Chrome which implemented Gears natively.
 It also supported geolocation on mobile devices as a plugin for the Android browser (pre version 2.0) and Opera Mobile for Windows Mobile.
 However, the Google Gears Geolocation API is incompatible with the W3C Geolocation API and is no longer supported.

-Location sources

-The Geolocation API does not provide the location information.
-The location information is obtained by a device (such as a smartphone, PC or modem), which is then served by the API to be brought in browser.
-Usually geolocation will try to determine a device's position using one of these several methods.